biddster/433Utils/README.md

+# About this fork

+This fork is to capture the changes to RFSniffer so that it can be run as a daemon in a node-red flow.
+The node-red flow can then respond to the 433MHz code received and do cool stuff.
+Note that you need compatible hardware attached to your Raspberry Pi in order to be able to receive 433MHz signals.

+See here for the origins of these changes [https://groups.google.com/forum/#!searchin/node-red/weather$20433/node-red/7EhmxjwnrOc/7ix9vS_In1gJ]

 # About 433Utils

 433Kit is a collection of code and documentation designed to assist you in the connection and usage of RF 433MHz transmit and receive modules to/with your Arduino and Rapberry Pi.